- Prospective Student Home

 Step 11: You must complete online entrance counseling for Graduate PLUS loans at studentloans.gov.

 Step 12: Your awards will be applied to your account.
 You will receive any excess aid in the form of a reimbursement during the first several weeks of classes.
 You will receive a refund check in the mail unless you have set up direct deposit.

 The FAFSA is available each January at http://www.fafsa.ed.gov.
 Complete the form online as soon as possible.

 Contact the student Financial Aid office at (815) 753-1395 or firstname.lastname@example.org.

 Tuition and fees increase on a yearly basis.
 To help you determine the cost of attending NIU College of Law, use the NIU Bursar’s Tuition Estimator at http://www.niu.edu/bursar/tuition/estimator.shtml.
 In addition, NIU College of Law provides the estimate of tuition and fees here.

-Qualified borrowers may borrow up to the cost of attendance as set by the Department of Education.
+Qualified borrowers may borrow up to the cost of attendance as set by Northern Illinois University.
 The cost of attendance varies between universities and, for public law schools, it varies depending on whether you pay in-state or out-of-state tuition.
-For an itemization of the student loan budget see Itemization.

 Please see Types of Financial Aid.

 Loan assistance from private lenders is available to you for purposes of assisting with bar exam expenses, bar application fees, and associated living expenses.
 Bar loans are made payable directly to you and, because they are not a component of your financial aid package from NIU College of Law, you may choose to borrow from $500 to $15,000.
 These loans are commercial loans and are based upon your credit worthiness and, as such, the interest rate/fees will vary from lender to lender based upon your credit criteria.
 NIU does not recommend any particular lender; however, the following lenders have been used by other law students: